NZ Bargain fabric finds

 “The Garden at Bougival” by Berthe Morisot

-Our Mallee Jacket, Shoalhaven Shacket and Belmore Jacket are all great with boiled wool
+The Muna and Broad Shoalhaven Shacket and Belmore Jacket are pictured here in boiled wool

 “Villa with Orange Trees, Nice” by Berthe Morisot